 - Whether the employee was given the opportunity to respond to the claim;

-- Whether the employee was made aware of the concern raised by the employer as for the reasoning for the termination;
+- Whether the employee was made aware of the concern raised by the employer as to the reasoning for the termination;

-- Whether there was an impact to the procedure of the dismissal or if there was an absence of a human resource manager or expert in handling the matter; and
+- Whether there was an impact on the procedure of the dismissal or if there was an absence of a human resource manager or expert in handling the matter; and

 - Any other consideration that the Commission considers to be relevant factors.